-This question usually comes up after parents are informed by their child’s teacher that the child is not keeping up with their schoolwork.
-However, although the indication given is academic, the problem is most often emotional.
+This question usually comes up after a teacher tells a child’s parents that the child is not keeping up with their schoolwork.
+Often, the teacher actually suggests that the child repeat a year.

 If the reason for the child’s poor performance is academic, I believe there is no point repeating a year.
 If there is a real difficulty, time is not the cure!

 Using dates as the criteria to moving from one class to another does not always suit kids’ emotional development.
 A kid whose birthday is in January is no match for one who celebrated their birthday the previous June, although they are in the same class.

 There are points in a child’s schooling when it is easier for them to stay back another year than other times.
 Essentially, the earlier, the easier, so the day care and prep years are the easiest to repeat.

 In later years, it is best for a child to repeat a year at another school, allowing them to avoid the failure stigma.
 If the child’s family stays in the same place, such a transition happens naturally only when moving from primary to high school.

 They can choose older friends or younger friends in a composite class, where the accuracy in choosing the right emotional buddy is higher, not to mention this provides better preparation for real life (how many people do you know whose partners, family members, friends and colleagues were all born in the same year?).

 Many parents adopt the approach “They’ll grow out of it”.
 My opinion is that if your child struggles, it is best to take action before getting to school, so keep your eyes and ears open when they’re little!